Child Care Subsidy (CCS) Program (formerly the Purchase of Care-POC Program)|

 FORMAL VOUCHER :

 - A relative in the relative’s home or in the child’s home;

 - A non relative in the non relative’s home for less than 20 hours per month.

-A voucher co-payment is the amount that the customer is assigned to pay to the provider towards the cost of child care by the local department of social services.
+A voucher co-payment is the amount that the customer is assigned to pay to the provider towards the cost of child care by the State.

 - The youngest child in care is considered the first child in the household and is assessed the highest co-payment.